Alexandern1988/Python/The Voice ETL/README.md

 <b>*</b> STG_Scripts.py - Use SQL queries to create and truncate for all target tables in the final DWH and assign it to python variables.

-<b>*</b> DWH_Scripts.py - Use SQL queries to create and truncate for all target tables in the final DWH and assign it to python variables.
+<b>*</b> DWH_Scripts.py - Use SQL queries to create all target tables in the final DWH and assign it to python variables.

 <b>*</b> Data_Manipulation.py - Use python pandas to perform all the data manipulation according to the S2T mapping file